Media Quality and Network Connectivity Performance in Microsoft Teams

 Internet or Azure ExpressRoute?

-Before making a decision on network connectivity options to Skype for Business Online, customers must assess their network and current Internet connectivity based on the network performance requirements described in Network performance requirements to connect to Skype for Business Online.
+Before making a decision on network connectivity options to Microsoft Teams, customers must assess their network and current Internet connectivity based on the network performance requirements described in Network performance requirements to connect to Microsoft Teams.

-If network performance over the current Internet connection is set up for enough capacity during peak time and that it meets the network performance requirements from sites to Microsoft network Edges and from your network Edges to Microsoft network Edges, you can continue to use your existing Internet connectivity to connect to Skype for Business Online.
+If network performance over the current Internet connection is set up for enough capacity during peak time and that it meets the network performance requirements from sites to Microsoft network Edges and from your network Edges to Microsoft network Edges, you can continue to use your existing Internet connectivity to connect to Microsoft Teams.

 For company sites where network performance requirements aren't being met, we strongly recommend that you first work with your existing network service providers to improve your overall network performance.
-However, if they aren't still being met, using Azure ExpressRoute can help ensure your Skype for Business Online cloud connectivity can help you meet the network performance requirements.
+However, if they aren't still being met, using Azure ExpressRoute can help ensure your Microsoft Teams cloud connectivity can help you meet the network performance requirements.

 Azure ExpressRoute offers the following additional benefits: